-The curly girl method is something I knew absolutely zero about up until about six months ago, but has achieved an almost cult-like following on Instagram.
+The curly girl method is something I knew absolutely nothing about up until about six months ago but has achieved an almost cult-like following on Instagram.
 It’s not hard to see why.
 Some of the results produced on my fellow frizzy heads with their previously distressed waves are unbelievable.
 Have a look at some of the #curlygirlmethod hashtags for yourself if you’re not convinced.

 Anyway, I was hooked by the idea and decided to start researching this magical-sounding routine at once.
 Which would have been great, except almost all of the information I could find on the curly girl method leaned distinctly towards our American friends.
 The nuts and bolts of the methods I’ll explain below, but it was frustrating not being able to find as many UK-based resources as I would have liked.

 That’s why I’m going to attempt to set out a bit of a guide on how to do the curly girl method UK style, for us out here desperately raking through our supermarkets for suitable products.

 If you’re based in the UK and you’re interested to find out how to get started with the curly girl method then keep reading.
 You might also want to check out this post with some quick tips, or this one I wrote on winter hair care tips for curly girls at some point too, but for now, let’s go back to basics.

 What is the curly girl method?

 It’s most definitely a method, rather than a quick product swap-around, and takes you into pretty much relationship-level territory with your hair.
 You’ll learn things about your wig that you never even gave a thought to before, but that’s half the fun.

-The method was developed by a woman called Lorraine Massey, who wrote this book about the whole thing which you can order if you’d like to, but there’s a ton of information online about it, so you don’t have to.
-I’m going to try and break down some of the basics in this post anyway.
+The method was developed by a woman called Lorraine Massey, who wrote this book about the whole thing.
+However there’s a ton of information online about it, and I’m going to try and break down some of the basics in this post anyway.